 To mitigate credit risk Macquarie makes frequent use of margining arrangements.
 In these cases, counterparties post collateral daily in the form of cash or liquid securities to cover outstanding trading positions.
-Macquarie also engages in reciprocal margining agreements with counterparties under ISDA or similar agreements where the Credit Support Annex can contain provisions whereby margining thresholds may vary in relation to the credit ratings of the respective parties.
+Macquarie also engages in reciprocal margining agreements with counterparties under International Swaps and Derivatives Association (ISDA) or similar agreements where the Credit Support Annex can contain provisions whereby margining thresholds may vary in relation to the credit ratings of the respective parties.
 Macquarie is compliant with OTC Margin reforms in all legal jurisdictions with respect to thresholds, minimum transfer amounts and rounding for affected counterparties in those jurisdictions.
 Collateral and funding requirements due to credit ratings downgrade(s) are incorporated into Macquarie's liquidity stress scenarios, which consider liquidity obligations for a twelve-month period under both a systemic and combined name and systemic crisis scenario.
 These scenarios are embedded in the MGL and MBL Liquidity Policies, alongside Macquarie's liquidity risk appetite.
-The increase in collateral requirements as a result of credit rating downgrade(s) is included as an outflow in these scenarios, explicitly ensuring that Macquarie has sufficient funding coverage in these events.
+The increase in collateral and funding requirements as a result of credit rating downgrade(s) is included as an outflow in these scenarios, explicitly ensuring that Macquarie has sufficient funding coverage in these events.

-Specific protocols surround the acceptance of real estate as collateral.
+Specific policy and protocols govern the acceptance of real estate as collateral.

-Prior to acceptance, any independent valuation must undergo a formal review process by which it is assessed for quality and adherence to policy and standing instructions.
-The escalation of this review and acceptance process will depend on:
+Prior to acceptance, all real estate collateral will undergo a valuation assessment in line with approved policy requirements and, in the case of independent valuations, must also undergo a formal review process by which it is assessed for quality, adherence to policy and standing instructions.
+The escalation of this review and acceptance process depends on: